Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 1.00000000111111011111111
 ```

-Then we look at the rounding bit, the one right after the separator you added which is `0` in this case so you will round down, and the answer is the same as the "integer part"
+Then we look at the rounding bit, the one right after the separator that was added which is `0` in this case so you will round down, and the answer is the same as the "integer part":

 ```
 1.00000000111111011111111